-About the Commission
+About the commission

-By drawing upon a cross section of business leaders and experts from 50 ICC member countries, the Commission develops policy position for the Internet and ICTs on behalf of users, providers and operators of information technology.
+By drawing upon a cross section of business leaders and experts from 50 ICC member countries, the commission develops policy position for the Internet and ICTs on behalf of users, providers and operators of information technology.
 The consensus-building process provides the best platform to develop global voluntary rules and best practice guidelines by articulating concerns to individual governments and helping develop the infrastructure for global on-line trade.

 The principle objectives to date include:

 , including the removal of regulatory barriers to the deployment of new technologies, the liberalization of telecommunications, and the ability to transmit secure message

 , regarding in particular management of the domain name system

 that facilitate the use of ICTs

-The Commission leverages ICC's standing as a world business organization in order to capture the attention of governments and provide them with business views as policies are shaped.
+The commission leverages ICC's standing as a world business organization in order to capture the attention of governments and provide them with business views as policies are shaped.
 This has a direct effect on national and international business operations.